Traveller, Writer, Seeker Bill Aitken. Also a Dog Lover.

 Lokesh Ohri: So, I’m saying, because we already have these two air-force bases and we have air-fields much closer to the border…so we have two airfields, one, right in Pithoragarh and one in Gauchar which cover Garhwal and Kumaon—which are the regions on the India-China frontier.
 So, expanding the runaway in Dehradun means you are expanding it only for airbus flights to land.
 Now airbus flights are essentially commercial flights.
 They have no security angle to them.
 Now we have been talking to various agencies, like agencies under the Ministry of Environments and Forests.
 The sense I am getting from Delhi is that Uttarakhand as a state has been the most reckless in terms of forwarding proposals for infrastructure.
 They have not looked at the wildlife angle.
 They have not looked at the forest angle.
 And, they are very callous about the ecological angles.
 I am getting information that even states like Arunachal Pradesh, Sikkim which are much more precariously placed in India, in terms of security issues…they still look at the environmental costs in great detail.
 In the case of the airport in Dehradun, the forest land has been transferred to the National Airports Authority by making just one reference to the environmental angle saying that: “in conversations with forest officials it was found that no Schedule I species were found in the forest.

 Lokesh Ohri: Why did they name it Shivalik Elephant Reserve if no elephants are found there?
 It is common knowledge.
 Even when we went to the protests, we saw deer marks on the sand.
 There are so many research papers that say that this is the last surviving habitat of the Great Slaty Woodpecker.
 So, the Great Slaty Woodpecker is the largest woodpecker species found in the world—it’s the largest bird among all the woodpeckers in the world.
 The Thano forest is the last surviving habitat for the Great Slaty Woodpecker.
 And, you know, this is a highly endangered species.
 And even when we look at Schedule I, it has the elephant, it has peafowl; and all these species are very commonly seen in the Thano forest.
 Any person who has walked through the forest can tell you that these species are found there.
 So, what were they thinking, who was consulted?
-They said, “we have consulted forest officials”.
+They said, “We have consulted forest officials”.
 They did not even name forest officials.
 That’s why I wrote in the article that if they had named forest officials, these forest officials should be sacked.
 If a forest official does not even know what Schedule I is, then how is he expected to know the other schedules.
 And it’s their job to protect the forests.
 That’s what they are paid for.
 That’s what they are trained for.

 Lokesh Ohri: Yes, it’s very ironical.